-Follow Norway's fjord-carved coast past the North Cape to the icy isles of Svalbard on board the National Geographic Orion or National Geographic Explorer.
-Visit charming towns in Norway before entering the fjordlands.
-Kayak narrow inlets that slice between towering peaks, visit fishing villages, and hike wildflower-strewn islands.
-Explore Tromsø and Bear Island on the way to Svalbard, where polar bears prowl and walruses loll on glaciers and magnificent icebergs.
+Follow Norway's fjord-carved coast past the North Cape to the icy isles of Svalbard on board the National Geographic Explorer.
+Visit charming towns before entering the Norwegian fjords.
+Kayak narrow inlets that slice between towering peaks, visit fishing villages, and join our naturalists to explore wildflower-strewn islands.
+Explore Tromsø and Bear Island on the way to Svalbard, where polar bears prowl and walruses loll on ice floes.

 By special permission, visit the island of Smøla, and learn about the cultures that flourish there.